j19sch/frogsconf/index.md

 <img width="300px" src="/assets/images/frog-color-outline.png" style="float:right;"/>

 Friends of Good Software Conference (FroGS Conf) is an annual online unconference and quarterly lean coffee.
-It's a participant-driven meeting for and by people with an interest in software and quality.
+It's a participant-driven meeting for and by people with an interest in quality and software.
 The organizers provide a basic structure; the rest is up to all of us, the participants.

 We've created a [video explaining our unconference](https://www.youtube.com/watch?v=c57sw2icUjI).
 You can find some tips & tricks for facilitating an unconference session on our [Event Format page](/event-format/#facilitating-a-session).
 Here's an explanation of the [lean coffee format](http://leancoffee.org/).

 ### When is it?

-- Lean Coffee: Thursday 8 December 2022 4pm-5:30pm CET
-- Unconference: Saturday 11 March 2023 10am CET
-- Lean Coffee: TBD
-- Unconference: Saturday 9 September 2023 10am CEST
+- Next Unconference: Thursday 8 September starting at 10am CEST

-We'll update our [Schedule page](link://slug/schedule) when we get closer to the events.
+Details can be found on our [Schedule page](link://slug/schedule).
+For those already in the Netherlands, we'll grab real-life drinks on Friday, 9 September in Utrecht the evening after the online event.

-If you want to know how long we've been doing this and who helped organize in the past, visit our [Previous editions](link://slug/previous-editions) page.
+If you want to know how long we've been doing this and who helped organize in the past, visit our [previous editions](link://slug/previous-editions) page.

 ---